Police issue warning following K2 overdoses in Brooklyn

 The NYPD released photos of some of the K2 packages that were recovered.

-Police have arrested 13 people over the past two days following the overdoses in Brooklyn and is investigating the specific source of the drug distribution.
+Police have arrested 13 people, including a 43-year-old woman, over the past two days following the overdoses in Brooklyn and is investigating the specific source of the drug distribution.

 Those arrested face multiple charges, including criminal possession of marijuana, criminal possession of a controlled substance, and criminal sales of a controlled substance.